-(iv) Inspection order in accordance with the provisions of Paragraph 2 or 3, Article 26 of the Acta.
-Issuance of an inspection order i) When a harm to health has been caused or is concerned to be caused by the imported food in the exporting country and/or our country, or when a violation of the Act has been detected as a result of the monitoring inspection of aflatoxin, pathogenic microorganisms, etc., the imported foods manufactured by the same manufacturer, processed by the same processor, or imported from the same exporting country will be immediately subjected to an inspection order.
+(iv) Inspection order in accordance with the provisions of Paragraph 2 or 3, Article 26 of the Act a.
+Issuance of an inspection order i) When a health hazard has been caused or is concerned to be caused by the imported food in the exporting country and/or Japan, or when a violation of the Act has been detected as a result of the monitoring inspection of aflatoxin, pathogenic microorganisms, etc., the imported foods manufactured by the same manufacturer, processed by the same processor, or imported from the same exporting country will be immediately subjected to an inspection order.

-When the Minister of Health, Labour and Welfare deems it necessary in order to prevent any harm to the food hygiene that may arise out of an imported food with a high risk of violation of the Act, the MHLW will order importers to have the imported food inspected in accordance with either of the following procedures, i. or ii.
+When the Minister of Health, Labour and Welfare deems it necessary in order to prevent any harm to the food hygiene, the MHLW initiates inspection orders for imported foods that were considered to have a high probability of violating the Act to importers in accordance with either of the following procedures, i. or ii.

-Meanwhile, when the food is added to the list of foods subject to inspection order, the MHLW will provide easy-to-understand information about the potential health hazards that may be caused by the foods.
+When the food is added to the list of foods subject to inspection order, the MHLW provides easy-to-understand information about the potential health hazards that may be caused by the foods.

-ii) When more than one violation of the Act has been detected with regard to residual agricultural chemicals as a result of the monitoring inspection of the imported foods manufactured by the same manufacturer, processed by the same processor or exported from the same country, all or part of the imported foods in question will be subjected to an inspection order, after taking into account the regulations and the hygiene controls being implemented in the exporting country, the historical compliance record of the imported foods and other factors.
+ii) When more than one violation of the Act has been detected with regard to agricultural chemical residues as a result of the monitoring inspection of the imported foods manufactured by the same manufacturer, processed by the same processor or exported from the same country, all or part of the imported foods in question will be subjected to an inspection order, after taking into account the regulations and the hygiene controls being implemented in the exporting country as well as the historical compliance record of the imported foods and other factors.